 Size Of The Market

-Goldman Sachs Group Inc. (NYSE:GSF) recently undertook a new partnership with Fidelity Investments to expand its securities-based lending business.
+Goldman Sachs Group Inc. (NYSE:GSA) recently undertook a new partnership with Fidelity Investments to expand its securities-based lending business.
 Wells Fargo & Co.
-(NYSE:WFCD) changed practices around its lending products through brokers this year and stopped offering bonuses tied to loan volume.
+(NYSE:WFCC) changed practices around its lending products through brokers this year and stopped offering bonuses tied to loan volume.
 In part, this may be due to the attention regulators have focused on the practice.

 How Securities-Based Loans Work